stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Note that GLFW does not return any errors or exceptions if a thread-safe method is not invoked on the main thread.
+Note that GLFW silently ignores a thread-safe method that is not invoked on the main thread.
 See the [GLFW thread documentation](https://www.glfw.org/docs/latest/intro.html#thread_safety) for more details.

 ### Frame Tracker